apoorvalal/termradio/README.md

 ./termradio KEXP
 ```

+If you store the script somewhere in your `$PATH` (e.g. `$HOME/.local/bin`), you can run `termradio <station>` from anywhere, or execute it as a background process from a launcher.

 `termradio` accepts 1 argument, which is either a station name in
 `stations.txt`, or a streaming url.
-If you intend to use stations repeatedly.

 Stations live in a dictionary `stations.txt`, which is
 pre-populated with a few stations I like (KEXP, KCRW, SOMAFM), and can
 be added to by the user (please maintain valid python dict syntax).
+Send me pull requests (that double up as music recommendations, for once).

 ## media player